ianstormtaylor/slate/docs/reference/slate/schema.md

 }
 ```

-The top-level properties of a schema all give you a way to define validation "rules" that the schema enforces.
+The top-level properties of a schema give you a way to define validation "rules" that the schema enforces.

 ### `document`